ashutoshmjain/gita/src/mathuraChap13.md

-The Fairy got many hooks.
-There were two popular threads that she could easily latch on to start the scene - that of `Ganga` verse `Yamuna` and that of love at the first sight.
-There were two other threads that she could use to place the narrative at a socio moral pulpit - the public good and the innovation of currency.
-What would you do - she asked the Boyfriend.
+The Friend got many hooks.
+There were two popular threads that she could easily latch on to start the scene - that of `Ganga` verses `Yamuna`, and that of the love at the first sight.
+There were two other anchor themes that she could use to place the narrative at a socio-moral pulpit - the public good and the innovation of currency.
+But she was keen on the idea that everyone gets a chance to see their reality from two opposite angles.
+What would you do? - she asked the Boyfriend.

 I think we need to listen to the entire narrative before we get down to cut a visual presentation - said the Boyfriend.

-But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - said the Friend - something in me is telling me this is story needs to  be told.
+But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - said the Friend - something in me feels like this story needs to be told in a different way.

+Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good place for you to ask for the tips as well - showing the viewers the tips bucket tied to the hull - he said - I can integrate your wallet to the bucket - he smiled - let them pay something for supporting the narrative.

+The Friend laughed out loud - you are a pucca payments man!
+All you care about is getting as many zaps as you can.

-Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good hook up for you to ask for the tips as well - showing the viewers your own basket for tips - for supporting the narrative - he smiled - after all creatives need to make both ends meat.
-In fact one thing that came out of the story is from the oldest times, the creative arts are living on donations but they must host themselves to a real world service - for example `Matsya` offered a boat ride but the singing and fragrance was an add on.
+Well - he replied - after all creatives too need to make both ends meat.
+In fact one thing that came out of the story is from the oldest times, the creative arts are living on donations but they must host themselves to a real world service - for example `Matsya` offered a boat ride but the real thing she sold was her songs and the experience of her fragrance.
 Art flourishes when it is mixed with some thing real.

 That would be a myopic view of a mega narrative - but it is not a bad idea - she said ..

-Well you need to start somewhere - Rome wasn't built in a day ! - he smiled.
+Well you need to start somewhere - Rome wasn't built in a day ! - he smiled - at this stage your goal is to give an opening scene such that it makes the writers come out with the best possible narrative.
+They should not hold anything back.

+That is a good point - said the friend - time to smell the coffee and get to work - she smiled.

 ---